Exploration of Hamiltonian formulations of baroclinic hydrodynamics: Introduction

 In the current work, we numerically explore the weak solutions in Hamiltonian formulations of baroclinic fluid dynamics using a variety of shock tube tests.
 Such formulations are non-conservative, therefore the question of weak solutions is a nontrivial one both mathematically~\cite{vol1967spaces, cauret1989discontinuous, dal1995definition} and in terms of numerical methods~\cite{diaz2008sediment, pelanti2008roe, fernandez2008new, munkejord2009musta,morales2009shallow, dumbser2011simple, muller2013well, fernandez2014efficient, diaz2014second, sanchez2016hllc, castro2017well}.
 However, using recent approximate Riemann solvers for non-conservative systems~\cite{dumbser2016new}, we show that the weak solutions in Hamiltonian formulations are in general unphysical, although rarefaction fans and large discontinuities in rest mass density $\rho_0$ (without discontinuities in specific internal energy $\epsilon$) are well-captured.
 The cause of this is likely due to the evolution variables being unsuitable for the description of shockwaves~\cite{dumbserprivate,toro2013riemann} (the conserved quantities across shockwaves should be rest mass, momentum, and energy), although a rigorous argument to this effect is not forthcoming since the Hamiltonian formulation is non-conservative.
 The main conclusion of this work is that, in future applications of Hamiltonian formulations to binary simulations, it is advisable to use an explicitly barotropic formulation during the inspiral phase, and then switch to a more robust baroclinic formulation (such as Valencia~\cite{banyuls1997numerical}) at some time prior to merger.

 In Sec.~\ref{sec:forms} we develop several baroclinic Hamiltonian formulations.
 Settling on one formulation, in Sec.~\ref{sec:weak} we discuss the question of weak solutions and appropriate numerical schemes.
 In Sec.~\ref{sec:results} we present numerical results for several shock tube tests in flat spacetime in 1+1 dimensions.
-We conclude in Sec.~\ref{sec:conc}.
-We discuss the vacuum Riemann problem in Appendix~\ref{app:vac}, and present numerical convergence tests in Appendix~\ref{app:conv}.
+We conclude in Sec.~\ref{sec:conc}, and discuss the vacuum Riemann problem in Appendix~\ref{app:vac}.

 Throughout, we use the mostly-positive metric signature $(-,+,+,...)$.
 Spacetime indices are denoted with letters at the beginning of the alphabet $\lbrace a,b,c... \rbrace$.
 Spatial indices are denoted with letters beginning in the middle of the alphabet $\lbrace i,j,k... \rbrace$.
 We use units in which $G=c=1$, and the Boltzmann constant $k_b$ will appear explicitly.